danfeder/bolt_v2/CODEBASE_REVIEW_MASTER.md

   - Integrated existing solvers with new architecture using adapter pattern
   - Created high-level factory (`SchedulerFactory`) to simplify schedule creation
   - Added comprehensive unit tests for new components
+  - March 2, 2025: Enhanced the constraint system with auto-registration, constraint categories, compatibility validation, and rich validation reporting
+  - March 2, 2025: Created example constraints demonstrating the new features
+  - March 2, 2025: Added comprehensive unit tests for the enhanced constraint system
+  - March 2, 2025: Created detailed technical documentation for the constraint system

 ### 4.4 Frontend Critical Refactoring [L]